leon-ai/docs.getleon.ai/docs/clients.md

 The web app is the only client today.
 It allows you to interact with Leon via your browser.

 ::: tip
-Edit the `LEON_SERVER_HOST` and `LEON_WEBAPP_HOST` environment variables with your machine IP address to access to Leon from the outside.
+Edit the `LEON_SERVER_HOST` and `LEON_WEBAPP_HOST` environment variables with your machine IP address to access Leon from the outside.
 :::

 Once Leon is installed, you can access to this client by following one of the next sections.